Grain, sometimes we like it and sometimes we don’t.

-We now reminisce about the era of film cameras with limited ASA numbers because they inevitably had to be pushed in a dark room and lead to grainy pictures as the outcome.
+We now reminisce about the era of film cameras with limited ASA numbers because they inevitably had to be pushed into a dark room which lead to grainy pictures as an outcome.
 This result was always unexpected and more dramatic.

-Film grain can add retro or nostalgic feelings towards our grainy photos, which make it more dramatic and melancholy as it portrays the memory as old or timely.
+Film grain can add retro or nostalgic feelings to our grainy photos, which makes them more dramatic and melancholy as it portrays the memory as old or timely.

 It also can make your photo look mysterious and strengthen its character.

 Grainy photos are not always a bad thing to have, it is just not suitable if you want something that communicates refined, tidy, or professional photography.